 The producers of the movie went to the Jaguar Company to ask for a free car in return for the publicity that would follow a successful television series.
 Jaguar refused, so the producers went to Volvo which was more than happy to risk one P1800 coupe, and the publicity, as it turned out, far outweighed the value of the car.

-The Saint was one of two similar hopefuls the production company had lined up for the 1962-63 season, the other was Man of the World.
-Man of the World had cost more money,but had a different style that did not catch on and was canceled.
+The series was one of two similar hopefuls the production company had lined up for the 1962-63 season.
+The other was Man of the World (1962), which had cost more money, but had a different style that did not catch on and was canceled.